CDCgov/prime-reportstream/prime-router/docs/proposals/0000-proposal-process-readme.md

 3. Conduct the review.
 Add all active contributors in the area of the proposal as reviewers.

 4. Approve the PR.
-At least two reviewers should approve.
+The proposer should determine when enough approvals are obtained.

 The proposer should lead the review process, either following the normal PR process, or calling specific meetings if needed.